an0wen/MARDIGRAS/README.md

 # MARDIGRAS
 **Mass-Radius DIaGRAm with Sliders (MARDIGRAS)** is a visualization tool that allows simple and intuitive manipulation of mass-radius relationships (also known as iso-composition curves) using interactive sliders.

-While *mardigras* screen captures can be implemented in your scientific work, for paper-quality mass-radius diagrams we recommend the use of [*mr-plotter*](https://github.com/castro-gzlz/mr-plotter).
+While *mardigras* screen captures can be implemented in your scientific work (talks, posters, communications), if you are looking for paper-quality mass-radius diagrams we recommend the use of [*mr-plotter*](https://github.com/castro-gzlz/mr-plotter).

 ## Run the tool
 To run the program, download the repository and execute it with Python: